POLICY

 The European Heritage Alliance 3.3 is an informal European sectoral platform composed of 49 European or international networks and organisations active in the wider field of cultural heritage to promote the untapped potential of Europe’s heritage, cultural and natural, immovable and movable.
 The name of this Alliance refers to the article 3.3. of the consolidated version of the Lisbon Treaty of the European Union which stipulates that “[The Union] shall respect its rich cultural and linguistic diversity, and shall ensure that Europe’s cultural heritage is safeguarded and enhanced.”

-European Historic Houses takes part to the Expert Groupe on Cultural Heritage of the DG EAC and make the voice of the private owners heard toward the European Commission.
+European Historic Houses takes part to the Expert Group on Cultural Heritage of the DG EAC and make the voice of the private owners heard toward the European Commission.
 EHH is advocating on all related cultural heritage fields.

 Renovation Wave ELO EHH position paper: EHH and ELO are keen to actively contribute to the common climate and environmental objectives and are in favor of making the existing building stock more energy efficient.
 However, many energy efficiency measures cannot be applied without seriously damaging and altering the very essence of the European continent: its cultural heritage.
 The inclusion of historical buildings within the scope of the new Directives risks more than just the buildings, but the wider impact of cultural heritage on the economy.
 EHH and ELO, therefore, suggest taking measures to acknowledge the uniqueness of cultural heritage within the built real estate sector.